oshikiri/build-your-own-d3/README.md

 ### Drawing Text
 First, let's implement a process that simply draws the string `hello world` on the screen.

-If you try to implement this in D3, the code would look like this.
+If you implement this in D3, the code looks like the following.
-From here on, I will refer to code that draws charts using the official D3's `https://d3js.org/d3.v7.min.js` as the "official D3" version.
+From now on, we refer to the officially distributed d3.v7.min.js as "official D3".

 I'll add line-by-line comments for explanation.